The Queen: What has been cancelled as Calderdale mourns Her Majesty Queen Elizabeth

-The Queen: What has been cancelled as Calderdale mourns Her Majesty including Yorkshire Proms and Halifax Town game
+The Queen: What has been cancelled as Calderdale mourns Her Majesty including Piece Hall open air cinema, Yorkshire Proms and Halifax Town game

 Some events planned for today and the coming days have been cancelled following the death of Her Majesty The Queen.